-Can I get legal aid for a personal injury compensation claim?
+Can I get Legal Aid to pay for a personal injury claim?

 Legal aid is a form of government funding available to people who cannot afford legal representation.
 Legal aid has not been available to personal injury claimants since 2000, but no win, no fee agreements remove the financial risks of making a claim.